Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-10.md

 ### Preconditions

 We know the role.
-Database contains current employee salary data.
+Database contains capital city data.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for HR to provide to population analyst.

 ### Failed End Condition